-Approximately seven grams (2 2 cubic centimeters of 0.25-1.0 mm particle size and 1 x 3 cubic centimeters of 1-2 mm particle size) of Puros Cancellous Particulate Allograft (Zimmer Biomet Dental, Palm Beach Gardens, FL, United States) were rehydrated with 1.5 ml of PRGF-2 and a suspension of UA-ADRCs (approximately 50 × 106 cells in 3 ml saline) (hereafter referred to as MCBPA/PRGF-2/UA-ADRCs).
+Approximately 7 g (2 2 cubic centimeters of 0.25-1.0 mm particle size and 1 x 3 cubic centimeters of 1-2 mm particle size) of Puros Cancellous Particulate Allograft (Zimmer Biomet Dental, Palm Beach Gardens, FL, United States) were rehydrated with 1.5 ml of PRGF-2 and a suspension of UA-ADRCs (approximately 50 × 106 cells in 3 ml saline) (hereafter referred to as MCBPA/PRGF-2/UA-ADRCs).
 This was done within 30 min after completion of the PRGF processing and immediately after completion of isolating the UA-ADRCs (Figure 2a).
 Another 7 g of the same MCBPA were rehydrated with 1.5 ml of PRGF-2 and 3 ml of saline (hereafter referred to as MCBPA/PRGF-2/saline).

-After the patient was prepared for surgery and anesthetized via local infiltration with Ultracain-DS Forte (Sanofi-Aventis, Frankfurt/Main, Germany) the hopeless maxillary tooth 14 was extracted using a minimal traumatic approach with periotomes.
-Following careful extraction with special emphasis on preservation of the buccal plate of bone the extraction sockets were examined for potential perforation and fenestration.
-Curettage of the extraction site was performed to remove all soft tissue debris as well as granulation tissue, and to promote healing by stimulating bleeding from the osseous base.
+After the patient was prepared for surgery and anesthetized via local infiltration with Ultracain-DS Forte (Sanofi-Aventis, Frankfurt/Main, Germany), the maxillary tooth 14 was extracted using a minimal traumatic approach with periotomes.
+Following careful extraction with special emphasis on preservation of the buccal plate of bone, the extraction sockets were examined for potential perforation and fenestration.
+Curettage of the extraction site was performed to remove all soft tissue debris as well as granulation tissue and to promote healing by stimulating bleeding from the osseous base.
 Additionally, a bilateral external sinus lift procedure using the Tatum technique[59] was performed.
 The lateral window access was prepared in the areas of the first molars on both sides using a very atraumatic piezosurgery approach (Mectron, Cologne, Germany) to a size of approximately 10 mm 7 mm (length height) in order to allow for sufficient overview into the sinus cavity and to minimize the reduction of cortical bone for overall stability (Figure 2b).
 Then, the MCBPA/PRGF-2/UA-ADRCs was loosely packed into the prepared right maxillary sinus (Figure 2c), and the MCBPA/PRGF-2/saline into the prepared left maxillary sinus.
 Afterwards, all sites were covered with a resorbable native pericardium membrane (CopiOs Extend Membrane; Zimmer Biomet Dental) in order to promote the ingrowth of new bone by excluding epithelial migration into the grafted sites.
 Finally, a soft tissue flap extension[60,61] was surgically performed and primary closure without tension was achieved using vertical and horizontal cross mattress sutures using Gore-Tex Suture (W.L.
 Gore and Associates, Inc., Flagstaff, AZ, United States) (Figure 2d).
-The anterior maxillary teeth 11, 12 and 22 were initially preserved for esthetic reasons and scheduled for extraction 6.5 wk later (Figure 3a).
+The anterior maxillary teeth 11, 12 and 22 were initially preserved for aesthetic reasons and scheduled for extraction 6.5 wk later (Figure 3a).

-Analgesics (Paracetamol 500 mg, t.i.d.) and prophylactic antibiotics (Amoxicillin 500 mg, t.i.d.) were prescribed for seven days postoperatively.
+Analgesics (Paracetamol 500 mg, t.i.d.) and prophylactic antibiotics (Amoxicillin 500 mg, t.i.d.) were prescribed for 7 d postoperatively.
 Tooth brushing in the surgical area was restricted for the first 2 wk.
 In addition, chlorhexidine mouthwash was prescribed to maintain the oral flora and prevent infection.
-Sutures were removed on the tenth postoperative day, and routine monitoring appointments were held at monthly intervals to evaluate healing.
+Sutures were removed on the 10th postoperative day, and routine monitoring appointments were held at monthly intervals to evaluate healing.